atom/telemetry/README.md

 [![Build Status](https://travis-ci.com/atom/telemetry.svg?token=RwrCnzpsZN5oEq5S5p7V&branch=master)](https://travis-ci.com/atom/telemetry)

-`github-telemetry` is an open source module written in TypeScript.
+`telemetry-github` is an open source module written in TypeScript.
 It sends usage metrics to GitHub's internal analytics pipeline.

 This app can be used from any GitHub client application that speaks JavaScript and has access to localStorage.